mderrien29/kanedama/backend/docs/DECISIONS.md

 Since we need to make a lot of calls to the Api quickly, i made use of `Promise.all` to start all request asap and wait for their completion.

 To cut a date range into multiple chunks (to deal with the API 365 days limit), i made use of a small (but stable last 7 years) package.
-Sadly the `years` chunks where just a tad too big for the Api, so i had to do some maths.
+Sadly the `years` chunks where just a tad too big for the Api, so i had to do some maths for api-friendly 365 days chunks.

-Something i did not do (and might have if this was a bigger project) : Making a `UserAccounts` object, which would old the accounts, transactions per account and a few utilities.
+Something i did not do (and might have if this was a bigger project) : Making a `UserAccounts` object, which would hold the accounts, transactions per account and a few utilities.
 This would allow to have a single public function like `retrieveUserData`.
 However, this is a bit useless for the current application IMO, and this would make the `Promise.all` a bit more complex so i did not want to over-engineer this.
 Also it's not too hard to implement in the future so nothing is lost.

 So, currently we retrieve an array of accounts, and an array of transactions (mixed for all accounts).